brendanmetzger/bloc/README.md

 ## Basic usage

-Create a file with this in it, index.php would be a good choice, obviously a web accessible spot.
+Create a file with something like this in it, index.php would be a good choice, obviously a web accessible spot.

     namespace bloc;